IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Vulture Sidequest?
 - Raven has dirt on him, if they can get her support Ramping tension at the docks / something related to V's directive?
+- Fray tide washes in at the saltwood groves - could fight some wraiths
+- Growers refuse to defend against fray tide
 Raven starts tailing the PCs out of suspicion
+-
 Danger in the Reservoirs
-- gyrfalcon was investigating this
+- gyrfalcon was investigating this - had questions around reduce security at cistern entrances, their soldiers were called back without their order
 - kill/take out all the clerics responsible for purification - to what end?
 	- disable the cisterns so they need to import water from Kevara or import felichian priests from Kevara
 - cisterns are connected to Piranes' old workshop